infinitered/ignite/docs/quick-start/ignite-commands.md

 Generates a new React Native project with Ignite CLI.

-`ignite new` uses `react-native init`, then adds files specific to Ignite CLI.
+`ignite new` uses `npx react-native init`, then adds files specific to Ignite CLI.

 When you execute this command, Ignite CLI will give you a series of options for your new project regarding what libraries you would like to use.